Photo of Georgia Cady, Team Lead

 Human Resources

-Pete is a case manager at Tumbleweed.
-He holds a degree in parks, tourism, and recreation management from the University of Montana.
+Pete holds a degree in parks, tourism, and recreation management through the University of Montana’s School of Forestry and Conservation.
 He brings with him experience as Youth Development Coordinator at Flagship, a non-profit after school program for children based out of Missoula, MT.
-Pete loves interacting with youth and believes that sometimes all it takes is a helping hand to change the course of someone’s life.
+Pete loves interacting with people and believes that sometimes all it takes is a helping hand to change the course of someone’s life.

 When you are not at work, what is your favorite thing to do?
 Outside of work I enjoy taking my dog Saul Goodboy, a silly Boxer mutt, on long hikes in the woods.
 I also love disc golf, playing video games, and spending time with friends and family.